nus-cs2030/1920-s2/contents/peerlearning/peerlearning.md

 <panel header="## How can I contribute?" no-close>

-There are 3 parts of the Peer Learning Component, which takes up 5% of your entire CS2030 Grade.
+There are 3 parts of the Peer Learning Component, which takes up a certain percentage of your entire CS2030 Grade.

 They are:
 1. :fas-book: Contribution to Online TextBook